 Looking for some keto desserts for this delicious keto caramel recipe?
-Try it in this keto salted caramel hot chocolate, on top of these keto apple crisp bars, or on this keto turtle cheesecake!
+Make a keto version of this salted caramel hot chocolate, drizzle it on top of these keto apple crisp bars, or over top of this keto turtle cheesecake!
 You may also love this keto caramel slice!

 ❤️Why we love this recipe